 Internationalization

 Providing error messages in the native language of your users can improve the user experience and adoption rate of your software.
-That is why I offer several flexible ways to easily implement i18n.
+That is why we offer several flexible ways to easily implement i18n.

 Official translations

-The fastest way to get started with i18n is to use my official translations.
+The fastest way to get started with i18n is to use Valibot's official translations.
 They are provided in a separate package called @valibot/i18n.

 If you are missing a translation, feel free to open an issue or pull request on GitHub.